 Scientists assess the abundance of salmon by monitoring and measuring "spawning escapement" (the number of salmon that escape the fishery and return to their natal streams to spawn) and their productivity.
 They also monitor catch throughout the fishing season.
 Using the escapement measurements and harvest estimates, fisheries scientists at the Alaska Department of Fish and Game regularly report on the status of salmon stocks and fisheries.
 Scientists also prepare a "Salmon Forecast" for Alaska salmon stocks and fisheries.
 The report reviews the previous season and provides forecasts and harvest projections for the upcoming season.
-In addition, the NOAA Fisheries Northwest Fisheries Science Center releases annually a forecast of adult returns for coho and Chinook salmon.
+In addition, NOAA’s Northwest Fisheries Science Center releases annually a forecast of adult returns for coho and Chinook salmon.